Flight-Free-UK/flight_free_uk_website/source/posts/reflections-on-a-year-of-campaigning-with-covid.html.markdown

 ---
 “It will be over by Christmas,” they said in July 1914 when the first UK troops joined what was to become known as the Great War.

-That sentiment carried to March 2020, when we optimistically re-booked our cancelled trips for a few months later, expecting to have Covid done and dusted by September.
+That sentiment re-emerged in March 2020, when we optimistically re-booked our cancelled trips for a few months later, expecting to have Covid done and dusted by September.

 Now, much more than a year after the coronavirus pandemic started, we are still no more certain about what the future holds.